SupercopV/AI-Powered-mumzworld-checklist-builder/README.md

 ### Why I Picked This Problem

 I chose planning uncertainty over the others because it sits earlier in the funnel and influences everything after it.
-If Mumzworld helps a first-time mom answer ìwhat should I buy for my situation?î, then navigation, product discovery, and conversion all become easier.
+If Mumzworld helps a first-time mom answer ‚Äúwhat should I buy for my situation?‚Äù, then navigation, product discovery, and conversion all become easier.

-This felt more high-leverage than a local UX fix because it addresses the userís mental model, not just an interface surface.
+This felt more high-leverage than a local UX fix because it addresses the user‚Äôs mental model, not just an interface surface.

 ## Why AI